-Please note: Flexibility is a hallmark of our expeditions, and the day-by-day itinerary can change as we adapt to weather and local conditions, take advantage of rare wildlife sightings or allow photographers to linger ashore through the golden hour of light.
+Please note: Flexibility is a hallmark of our expeditions, and the day-to-day itinerary can change as we adapt to weather and local conditions, taking advantage of rare wildlife sightings or allowing photographers to linger ashore through the golden hour of light.

-Days 1 & 2: Travel to Buenos Aires, Argentina
+Days 1 & 2: In Transit / Buenos Aires, Argentina

 Day 3: Fly to Ushuaia